jwplayer/jwplatform-docs/docs/building_your_site/widgets/feeds_widgets.md

 <script src="//content.jwplatform.com/libraries/DbXZPMBQ.js"></script>
 ```

-You can find your content library URL using the "Manage" tab under "Players" in the Dashboard and clicking in to any player or creating a new player.
+You can find your content library URL using the "Manage" tab under "Players" in the Dashboard and clicking into any player or creating a new player.
 Our widget player is set up as responsive, 16:9 ratio, autostart, and mute on start.

 ![Dashboard Screenshot](/images/feeds-content-url.png)